intel-analytics/BigDL-2.x/pyzoo/zoo/automl/README.md

 ```

  2. Train on historical time sequence.
    * ```recipe``` contains parameters to control the search space, stop criteria and number of samples (e.g. for random search strategy, how many samples are taken from the search space).
-Some recipe with large number of samples may lead to a large trial pool and take a long while to finish.
-Avaiable recipes are: _BasicRecipe_ and _RandomRecipe_, both have argument ```num_samples``` to control the number of samples.
-Note that for BasicRecipe, the actual number of trials generated will be 2*```num_samples```, because it needs to do grid search from 2 possble values for "lstm_1".
+Some recipe with large number of samples may lead to a large trial pool and take very long time to finish.
+Current avaiable recipes are: _BasicRecipe_ and _RandomRecipe_, both have argument ```num_samples``` to control the number of samples.
+Note that for BasicRecipe, the actual number of trials generated will be 2*```num_samples```, as it needs to do a grid search from 2 possble values for every random sample.
    * ```fit``` returns a _Pipeline_ object (see next section for details).
    * Now we don't support resume training - i.e. calling ```fit``` multiple times retrains on the input data from scratch.
    * input train dataframe look like below: